Launching the Gold Standard for Network Burst: Embracing Microsoft Azure's Public Cloud

-Helsinki, Finland, ⎯ FusionLayer has today unveiled a new FusionLayer Infinity 2.5 series, the first Software-Defined IP Address Management solution targeted at enterprises and Managed Service Providers (MSP) active in IT transformation and multi-cloud initiatives.
-The latest addition to the FusionLayer product family enhances the company’s Hybrid IT solution portfolio by introducing plug-and-play support for Microsoft Azure, the fastest growing public cloud solution for application delivery.
+Helsinki, Finland, October 24, 2017 ⎯ FusionLayer unveiled a new FusionLayer Infinity 2.5 series, the first Software-Defined IP Address Management solution targeted at enterprises and Managed Service Providers (MSP) active in IT transformation and multi-cloud initiatives.
+The latest addition to the FusionLayer product family enhances the company’s Hybrid IT solution portfolio by introducing plug-and-play support for Microsoft Azure, the fastest-growing public cloud solution for application delivery.

-While traditional on-premise enterprise networks have been managed with DNS, DHCP and IPAM (DDI) appliance solutions from companies like Infoblox, the teams responsible for them are finding it increasingly difficult to keep up with the pace of change.
-These difficulties are magnified by the new breed of application development specialists – the DevOps – who are used to interacting with REST-based Application Programming Interfaces (API).
+While traditional on-premise enterprise networks have been managed with DNS, DHCP, and IPAM (DDI) appliance solutions from companies like Infoblox, the teams responsible for them find it increasingly difficult to keep up with the pace of change.
+These difficulties are magnified by the new breed of application development specialists – the DevOps – who interact with REST-based Application Programming Interfaces (API).
 FusionLayer Infinity helps organizations by unifying the old and the new world into a single solution.

 The new version of FusionLayer Infinity is available immediately.
 Please contact us to schedule a live demonstration or an onsite trial.